MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-azure-04.md

 # 4. Integrating Azure Spatial Anchors

 In this tutorial, you will learn how to use **Azure Spatial Anchors**.
-We will store the location of a **Tracked Object** as an Azure Spatial Anchor.
-Then we will query and present the user with a guiding arrow pointing to the location.
+You will store the location of a **Tracked Object** as an Azure Spatial Anchor.
+Then you will query and present the user with a guiding arrow pointing to the location.

 ## Objectives